Optimistic But With Low Financial IQ

 I recently had a blog about a survey showing the Filipino males being the most narcissistic among Asian men.
 Not many agreed to the survey results and to quote a Facebook friend’s reaction, “hygiene and vanity conscious, but narcissistic? no way !”.
 That’s how surveys work, once the results are out, we can only react but they will not change what had been published until the next survey on the subject is done.
 Let us see what you can say about the survey results below.

 American banking giant Citibank NA commissioned a survey in 2010 and results showed that despite being more optimistic about our financial future, we, Filipinos continue to get a low score when it comes to financial intelligence quotient.
 We got a financial intelligence quotient of 48.9, or less than half the maximum score of 100 in Citibank’s latest Financial Quotient (Fin-Q) Survey.
 The annual survey measures the Financial Quotient or financial well-being of consumers.
+You can read more on the personal finance strategies and see what could benefit you.

 Our financial intelligence quotient in last year’s survey was a bit lower than the 49 we had in 2009; however, the score is much better than the 46.6 in 2008 and the 47.8 baseline score in 2007 when the survey was launched.